Pent-Up Anger: Causes, Symptoms & Strategies to Deal

 4. Opt for an anger management class

-Here is a list of courses you can register for that suits you the best.
+You can register for a course that suits you the best.
 You don’t need to present physically to attend these courses.

 5. Find social support

-Coping with pent-up anger can be difficult, but you can do it by talking to a friend or loved one about your issue can also be beneficial.
+Coping with pent-up anger can be difficult, but you can do it by talking to a friend or loved one about your issue, which can also be beneficial.

 Even though some individuals may be embarrassed to discuss their issues with anyone they know, others may find it highly helpful.